Sessions and Events

 Workshop: Preparing for NASAD Evaluation

-(Please note: Individuals attending this training session may wish to attend the Pre-Meeting Workshop: The NASAD Handbook—Working with National Standards and Guidelines on Wednesday, October 16 from 3:30 p.m.–5:30 p.m.)
+(Please note: Individuals attending this training session may wish to attend the Pre-Meeting Workshop: The NASAD Handbook—Working with National Standards and Guidelines on Wednesday, October 15 from 3:30 p.m.–5:30 p.m. or the session, The NASAD Handbook—Understanding the Role and Value of National Standards and Guidelines on Friday, October 17 from 4:30 p.m.–5:45 p.m.)

 Meetings with Experienced Administrators

-These individually assigned and scheduled appointments are intended to provide to interested Annual Meeting attendees who indicated interest in advance an opportunity to meet with experienced administrators to discuss topics related to the work of art/design executives.
+These pre-scheduled individual appointments are intended to provide to Annual Meeting attendees who indicated interest in advance an opportunity to meet with experienced administrators to discuss topics related to the work of art/design executives.

 Meetings with NASAD Staff

-These individually assigned and scheduled appointments are intended to provide to interested Annual Meeting attendees who indicated interest in advance an opportunity to meet with staff to discuss topics of an accreditation nature.
+These pre-scheduled individual appointments are intended to provide to Annual Meeting attendees who indicated interest in advance an opportunity to meet with staff to discuss topics of an accreditation nature.

 9:15 a.m.
 10:45 a.m.